-Fire safety in the residential buildings codes focuses on two product characteristics:
+Fire safety in the residential building codes focuses on two product characteristics:

-The first characteristic, Flame Spread, can be thought of as more important for personal safety in single-family residences.
+The first characteristic, Flame Spread, is important for personal safety in single-family residences.
 It measures how fast the flames spread to engulf the structure, which can impact how quickly someone can safely get out of the burning building.
-BamCore’s Prime Panels perform uniquely well in standardized fire safety ratings compared to all untreated wood based materials.
+BamCore’s Prime Panels perform uniquely well in standardized fire safety ratings compared to all untreated wood-based materials.
 The primary rating system for building material has three Classes: A, B, and C. The rating is based on a combination of two factors when a product is exposed to blowing flame: how quickly the flames travel along the surface of the material and how much smoke develops while the flames are traveling.
 In an independent lab test, BamCore’s Prime Panels outperformed all other untreated wood-based materials, including cedar and redwood.
 Independent lab testing showed that BamCore’s untreated Prime Wall Panels achieve a flame spread rating of only 40, whereas other structural wood products like OSB and T1-11 siding range from 76 to 200.
 The chart below shows the combined flame spread and smoke generation ratings.
 Specifically, BamCore’s Prime Wall Panels were the best performing Class B material, recognizing that no untreated wood product – whole or engineered – has a lower flame spread performance.
 While other products are also used to complete the framing of a building, using BamCore’s Prime Wall System adds a significant safety factor for single-family residential structures.